 New Orleans Saints Training Facility @ WWFG II

-Truly the most fitting inaugural recipient, Samantha has championed the causes of women who love and want to play football.
+Truly the most fitting inaugural recipient, Samantha has championed the causes of women who love and want to play football and continues to do so to this day.

 Then, for several years, she left the NFL to work for USA Football to focus on getting more women around the world playing the sport.
 During her tenure here, she brought to fruition, the Women's World Football Games, which offered an opportunity for women around the world to come to the United States and hone their football skills under the guidance of professional coaches.

-In 2016 she was hired back by the NFL to work as the Director of Football Development with a focus on bringing more women to the operational side of the league.
+In 2016, she was hired by the NFL in role of Director of Football Development with a focus on creating a more defined pipeline for qualified woman and minorities to apply for employment opportunities within the organization.